 Before the activity, organize the materials based on the number of youth who will be participating.
 Groups should consist of 2-3 youth and should have enough materials for them to make and test a parachute.
 Groups will then be given more materials to do a redesign.

 At the Y, we believe in a holistic approach to youth development so that all children reach their full potential and become competent and healthy adults.
-Find more activities at yexchange.org/STEM

 PROCEDURE: